Tyrrrz/YoutubeExplode/ReadMe.md

 Behind a layer of abstraction, the library parses raw page content and uses reverse-engineered requests to retrieve information.
 As it doesn't use the official API, there's also no need for an API key and there are no usage quotas.

-This library is used in [YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader), a desktop application for downloading and converting YouTube videos.
+> This library is used in [YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader), a desktop application for downloading and converting YouTube videos.

 ## Download

 📦 [NuGet](https://nuget.org/packages/YoutubeExplode): `dotnet add package YoutubeExplode`

+> See also [YoutubeExplode.Converter](https://github.com/Tyrrrz/YoutubeExplode.Converter) for an extension package that combines YoutubeExplode with FFmpeg.

 ## Screenshots